Nature of the Program

 The graduate program in psychology follows the mentor model.
 For this reason, it is recommended that prospective students review our Faculty web pages along with this document.
 Each faculty member has additional information regarding his/her interests and publications listed there.
 This is an effective way to determine if your goals and interests match those of our faculty and our program, as well as to find examples of the research conducted here at LSU.

 Nearly all of our graduate students are funded with a stipend and tuition waiver.
 Funding is available to full-time graduate students through a variety of sources, including graduate assistantships, teaching assistantships, externship placements, and grant-funded research positions.
-There are additional sources of funding for graduate students from historically underrepresented groups, such as the Huel D. Perkins Fellowship and the Board of Regents/SREB Doctoral Support Initiative to Promote Student Diversity.
+The stipend associated with assistantships can vary across sources, but those funded by the university will be consistent with LSU guidelines.
+Learn more about LSU assistantships and health insurance.

 Instructions for Fall 2024 Graduate Applications

 Please access the online application with the LSU Graduate School to apply to the Department of Psychology doctoral program.
 This application will include a space for you to upload your narrative statement on your educational history and also your educational goals.
-You do not need to include a statement of purpose.
-Official transcripts are not required unless given an offer of admission.
-It is required that a copy of your transcripts and a copy of your GRE scores are attached to your application.
-If you have any questions, please e-mail the Graduate Programs Coordinator at email@example.com.
+Applicants are strongly encouraged to provide a writing sample with their application.
+If you have any questions about the admissions process, please e-mail the Graduate Programs Coordinator at email@example.com.
 A review of applications will begin December 1, 2023.
 Thus, to receive highest priority for full consideration, applications should be received by that date.
 Most incoming classes for the fall are typically filled by mid-April and applications will no longer be reviewed once a class is full.
 Specific instructions for applications from international students can be found on the "International Admissions" section of the Graduate School website.